Senior Government and Regulatory Affairs Advisor

 Related services and key industries

 Anna assists clients in all stages of legislative process, from preparatory work preceding publication of legislative proposal, legislative review of basic legislative text, development of secondary legislation and guidance, through to implementation.
-She has advised clients on complex matters relating to implementation of European Market Infrastructure Regulation (EMIR), Markets in Financial Instruments Directive and Regulation (MiFID II / MiFIR), European Benchmarks Regulation (BMR), Capital Requirements Directive and Regulation (CRD IV / CRR).
-Recently she also advises clients on the development of new European legislative regime for markets in crypto-assets and digital operational resilience for financial services.
+She has advised clients on complex matters relating to implementation of European Market Infrastructure Regulation (EMIR), Markets in Financial Instruments Directive and Regulation (MiFID II / MiFIR), European Benchmarks Regulation (BMR), Capital Requirements Directive and Regulation (CRD IV / CRR) and other.
+Recently she also advises clients on the application of new European legislation on markets in crypto-assets (MiCA) and digital operational resilience for financial sector (DORA).

 Anna also helps clients manage submissions to European institutions, national public authorities and international standard-setting bodies.
 She is a regular and frequent contributor to our Regulation Tomorrow blog, where she reports on European financial services legislative, regulatory and policy developments.